 Maybe they stop one little droplet, but they're not going to protect you.

-So I think you can make a pretty strong case that a lot of vaccine hesitancy, if you will, came from the CDC, the NIH, Dr. Fauci, and Joe Biden and Jill Biden, fully vaccinated, outdoors, socially distant, mask on, going into former President Carter's home, 96 years old, his wife Rosalind, 93, taking off their masks, not socially distant, right on top of each other.
+So I think you can make a pretty strong case that a lot of vaccine hesitancy, if you will, came from the CDC, the NIH, Dr. Fauci and Joe Biden and Jill Biden, fully vaccinated, outdoors, socially distant, mask on, going into former President Carter's home, 96 years old, his wife Rosalind, 93, taking off their masks, not socially distant, right on top of each other.

 You know, I think you can make the argument that Fauci has disseminated misinformation that actually probably has cost lives.

-Do you think that maybe telling people to wear a cloth mask instead of an N ninety-five mask might be misinformation that might actually cause you to take care of someone and risk your life and perhaps get COVID when you could be wearing an appropriate mask and treating the patient appropriately and you might have a chance.
+So by telling the public now that cloth masks work, if you're an elderly person and your spouse has COVID and you go in to treat them and take care of them in their bedroom and feed them, do you think that maybe telling people to wear a cloth mask instead of an N95 mask might be misinformation that might actually cause you to take care of someone and risk your life and perhaps get COVID when you could be wearing an appropriate mask and treating the patient appropriately and you might have a chance.

-I think he's also caused lives to be lost in countries like India, where they're following Fauci's lead, instead of targeting the vaccine towards the elderly and those who have not yet had COVID, he's saying, oh yeah, people have had COVID need to be vaccinated equal with the elderly.
+Instead of targeting the vaccine towards the elderly and those who have not yet had COVID, he's saying, oh, yeah, people who've had COVID need to be vaccinated equal with the elderly.

-Now you have stated publicly that you had COVID, and you have stated publicly that you are not getting vaccinated, that You believe in natural immunity.
+Now, you have stated publicly that you had COVID, and you have stated publicly that you are not getting vaccinated, that you believe in natural immunity.

-Uh that's that's a pretty impressive number to me.
+That's a pretty impressive number to me.

-Uh apparently a new study came out of Cutter, and I know they need to be peer reviewed, and I look for the final final numbers on on both of these.
+Apparently, a new study came out of Qatar, and I know they need to be peer-reviewed.

-That what you have been saying, that natural immunity, T cell immunity, even if your antibody levels decrease, which they do over time, uh T cell or memory cells would instantly kick in if your body were to detect, I assume any COVID nineteen or any variant of COVID nineteen.
+I'm following them closely, as I'm sure you are, showed pretty much the same thing, that what you have been saying, that natural immunity, T-cell immunity, even if your antibody levels decrease, which they do over time, T-cell or memory cells would instantly kick in if your body were to detect, I assume, any COVID-19 or any variant of COVID-19.

 Am I wrong in that?

-Yeah, I'm exactly right.
+Yeah, you're exactly right.

-And the thing is is that the irony of Fauci preaching that we should discriminate against the unvaccinated and discriminate and separate ourselves and fear people who are not vaccinated, it may be the opposite of the truth.
+And the thing is, is that the irony of Fauci preaching that we should discriminate against the unvaccinated and discriminate and separate ourselves and fear people who are not vaccinated, it may be the opposite of the truth.

-People have had the disease like myself, according to the Israeli study, it's actually safer to sit next to me than it is to sit next to someone who's vaccinated.
+People have had the disease, like myself, according to the Israeli study, it's actually safer to sit next to me than it is to sit next to someone who's vaccinated.

-The thing is, is that kind of immunity that develops within our community and within the our country is actually good for the country.
+The thing is, is that kind of immunity that develops within our community and within our country is actually good for the country.

 That is helping the immunity that will eventually defeat this bug.